 1Other changes reflects the disclosure of additional securities held by a related party to Mr Munigoti.

 2 Mr Gallagher resigned on 5 July 2021.
-Balance represents holding on date of resignation.
+Mr Malone was appointed on 7 June 2022.
+Balance represents balance held on date of resignation or appointment.